Office: HSS 506T Phone: 724-804-8528

 Dan’s research, positioned at the intersection of educational technology and the psychology of creativity, tends to focus on how teachers may best use new technologies to help students prosper as learners and creators.

-Dan’s most recent publication is a paper titled “
+Dan’s most recent publication is a book chapter titled:

 ENGL 202: Advanced Composition